matthieugouel/python-flask-celery-example/README.md

 ## Syntax

-You can check the syntax using pylint (you must have pylint package installed first) :
+You can check the syntax using pylama (you must have pylama package installed first) :

 ```
-pylint --rcfile=setup.cfg api
+pylama api
 ```

 Or with tox (you must have tox package installed first) :

 ```
-tox -e pylint
+tox -e pylama
 ```

 ## Coverage